CovertDuck/dotfiles.nix/README.md

-# dotfiles
+# dotfiles.nix

-This repository contains dotfiles for my day-to-day development environment.
-They are not very good.
+This repository contains dotfiles for my fledging NixOS development environment.
+Safeguard your sanity and don't use them.

 ## Installation